SergiiBurgazlieiev/debate-app/README.md

 - Consistency: Ensures that all components receive the same data when making identical requests.
 - This approach leverages React's built-in caching mechanism to optimize data fetching, ensuring efficient and consistent responses across multiple component calls.

+# Summary

+The best practices learned throughout the development of this application are - efficient project planning, static site generation, performance optimization, and reusable data-fetching patterns.

+**Key Takeaways**

+1. Preplanning Server Actions: Designing and stubbing server actions ahead of time significantly reduces development time and effort.
+Initial focus on understanding form state hooks and validation helped streamline the process.

+2. Building Application Regularly: Regularly building the application in the terminal provides insights into the structure and behavior of routes.
+Ensures that the application remains static and avoids unintended dynamic rendering.

+3. Using Suspense for Component Streaming: Wrapping slow-loading components with Suspense enables component streaming.
+This results in a better user experience by reducing load times for data-heavy components.

+4. Query Function Data Fetching Pattern: Implementing query functions in a dedicated database folder centralizes data loading responsibilities.
+This approach facilitates reusable components, making the codebase cleaner and more maintainable.
+Using the query function pattern avoids multiple components for different data-fetching implementations and reduces complexity.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started